iPlug2/iPlug2/Documentation/examples.md

 - In order to compile AAX binaries that run in the release build of Pro Tools, you will need to code-sign those binaries (see Avid documentation)

-###AU
+### AU (AudioUnit v2)

 - When building AUs, bear in mind that some hosts keep a cache... see debugging notes below.
 - There is a shell script *validate_audiounit.command* that will run *auvaltool* with the correct IDs for your plugin (see below) and can also set up the leaks test, which is useful for debugging.
-Type *man auval* or see [here](todo.html) for info.
+Type *man auval* on the command line for documentation.
 - By default I build to the system AU folder /Library/Audio/Plug-Ins/Components/.
 You will need to have *write permissions* to this folder.
 If you want to build to the user AU folder, you'll need to edit the .xcconfig file and also modify the installer scripts

-###Standalone
+### Standalone

 - Audio and Midi is provided via RTAudio and RTMidi by Gary Scavone.
 To build on windows you need to extract some files into ASIO_SDK, see ASIO_SDK/README.md

-##Windows Issues
+## Windows Issues

-The template projects use static linking with the MSVC2013 runtime libraries (/MT).
-If you change that you may need to provide the MSVC redistributable in your installer, google for "Microsoft Visual C++ 2013 Redistributable Package"
+The template projects use static linking with the MSVC2017 runtime libraries (/MT).
+If you change that you may need to provide the MSVC redistributable in your installer, google for "Microsoft Visual C++ 2017 Redistributable Package". @todo this may have to change due to recent microsoft changes

-##OSX Issues
+## macOS Issues

-For OSX 10.8 GateKeeper you will need to code-sign your installer and the .app with a valid signature obtained from Apple (maybe eventually also the plugin binaries).
+Since macOS 10.8 you will need to code-sign your installer and the .app with a valid signature obtained from Apple, to prevent an unidentified developer warning when a user tries to open your installer or dmg file.
 For the app store you need to add entitlements in order to comply with the sandbox regulations.
 These things are done by the makedist-* build scripts.

-If compiling against the 10.7 SDK or higher carbon GUIs will be inefficient due to unnecessary redraws

-##Debugging
+### Debugging

 .xcscheme files are set up to use some common hosts for debugging the various formats in Xcode.